-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION operation in that Member State before 12 November 2015.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION publishers are entitled to claim a share of such compensation, whereas the burden on the publisher to substantiate his claim should not exceed what is required under the system in place. provide an equivalent compensation-sharing system if such a system was in operation in that Member State before 12 November 2015.
 The share between authors and publishers of such compensation could be set in the internal distribution rules of the collective management organisation acting jointly on behalf of authors and publishers, or set by Members States in law or regulation, in accordance with the equivalent system that was in operation in that Member State before 12 November 2015.
-This provision is without prejudice to the arrangements in the Member States concerning public lending rights, the management of rights not based on exceptions or limitations to copyright, such as extended collective licensing schemes, or concerning remuneration rights on the basis of national law. publishers with such remuneration.
-Member States should remain free to determine the burden on the publisher to substantiate his claim should not exceed what is required underfor the system compensation or remuneration and to lay down the conditions as to the sharing of this compensation or remuneration between authors and publishers in placeaccordance with their national systems.
+This provision is without prejudice to the arrangements in the Member States concerning public compensate for the harm caused by an exception or limitation, publishers are entitled to claim a share of such compensation, whereas.
+The same possibility should exist for remuneration for public lending, while Member States should remain free to decide not to provide publishers with such remuneration.
+Member States should remain free to determine the burden on the publisher to substantiate his claim should not exceed what is required underfor the systemcompensation or remuneration and to lay down the conditions as to the sharing of this compensation or remuneration between authors and publishers in placeaccordance with their national systems. compensation is not shared and solely due to authors in accordance with national cultural policies.
+While this Directive should apply in a non-discriminatory way to all Member States, it should respect the traditions in this area and not oblige those Member States that do not currently have such compensation-sharing schemes to introduce them.
+It should not affect existing and future arrangements in Member States regarding remuneration in the context of public lending.
+It should also leave untouched national arrangements related to the management of rights and to remuneration rights, provided that they comply with Union law.
+All Member States should be allowed but not obliged to